Biloxi Shuckers: Mascot

 The Shuckers' mascot is an anthropomorphic seagull named Schooner.
 He is gray with a white neck and has blue feathers around his eyes and a yellow beak and legs.
 Schooner wears the same blue jerseys as the team with the number one and blue and white sneakers.
 He made his debut on April 2, 2016, during an exhibition game against the Milwaukee Brewers prior to the Shuckers' first full season at MGM Park.

 Achievements

 Awards

-Six players, three managers, and one executives have won Southern League awards in recognition for their performance with the Shuckers.
+Eight players, three managers, and one executives have won Southern League awards in recognition for their performance with the Shuckers.

 Corey Ray won the 2018 Southern League Most Valuable Player Award.